 Following the successful collaboration on the BGH-HSV project, the Bluegame shipyard decided to team up with CH again to develop a foil-assisted multihull capable of drastically reducing fuel consumption while simultaneously increasing comfort at sea.
 The synergy with Caponnetto-Hueber has resulted in what is perhaps the flagship boat of 2025 in its category.

-Dozens of hull and foil combinations were tested in RANS.
-Ultimately, the best solution was a fixed central foil, without control surfaces, relatively submerged but no deeper than necessary to increase the propeller immersion.
 Starting with straight-line simulations in calm water, the best candidates moved on to seakeeping simulations to check the reduction in vertical acceleration and then maneuverability, verifying banking angle and lateral acceleration.
-It was quickly realized that the aft stabilizers (elevators) present on similar boats could be eliminated.
+Finally, cavitation and ventilation analyses were performed on the final candidates.

 30% more efficient sport yacht developed with Bluegame / Sanlorenzo.